AMWA-TV/ms-05-02/README.md

 ### How does it work?

-WebIDL definitions and supporting documentation describe the way control models may be created.
+Web IDL definitions and supporting documentation describe the way control models may be created.

 ### Other specifications in the suite